What Does It Mean When Your Jaw Keeps Popping?

 When to Seek Medical Attention

-In most cases, jaw popping is not a severe issue and may resolve independently.
+In most cases, jaw popping is not a severe issue and typically resolves on its own.
 However, if you experience the following symptoms along with jaw popping, it's essential to seek medical attention:

 1. Severe pain or discomfort in the jaw area.